-The bill also contains a number of amendments that underpin advances in technology that have facilitated a shift to online service delivery and a streamlined registration and reporting process.
-Over the past couple of years the corporation has developed and implemented a suite of online tools to enable employers to register with the scheme and lodge service records used to record and verify a worker's service credits electronically.
+The amendment bill also contains a number of amendments that underpin advances in technology that have facilitated a shift to online service delivery and a streamlined registration and reporting process.

+Over the last couple of years the Corporation has developed and implemented a suite of online tools to enable employers to register with the Scheme and lodge service records used to record and verify a workers service credits electronically.

 The overwhelming majority of employers and a growing number of workers registered in the scheme utilise these online services to meet their reporting obligations.

-Importantly, the online services section of the Building and Construction Industry Long Service Payments Corporation website, www.lspc.nsw.gov.au, provides employers and workers with 24-hour access to their service records.
-Employers are also able to update the employment periods of their workers at any time.
-Therefore, the bill removes onerous and outdated paper-based processes including the issue of certificates of service and periodical notice requirements currently contained in the Act.
+Importantly the online services section of the LSPC website www.lspc.nsw.gov.au provides employers and workers with 24 hour access to their service records.

+Employers are also able to update the employment periods of their workers any time.

+The amendment bill therefore removes onerous and outdated paper based processes including the issue of certificates of service and periodical notice requirements currently contained in the Act.

 The continuation of these obligations would impose an unnecessary red tape burden and their removal is of course consistent with the Government's priority of reducing red tape.

-The corporation continues to promote the efficiencies provided by using the online services and encourages those that have not yet embraced the updated technology to do so.
-First-time users and indeed anyone experiencing difficulties accessing the facility can rely on practical support and assistance provided by the corporation by telephone, email or over the counter.
+The Corporation continues to promote the efficiencies provided by using the online services and encourage those that have not yet embraced the updated technology to do so.

+First time users and indeed anyone experiencing difficulties accessing the facility can rely on practical support and assistance provided by the Corporation by telephone, email or over the counter.

-The amendment bill clarifies the registration process, including an employer's obligation to advise the corporation of the commencement date and other relevant details of a worker within seven days of the worker commencing building and construction work.
-The amendment bill also contains enhanced measures to protect the corporation's levy revenue and ensure that the existing long service levy is maintained at a minimal rate.
+The amendment bill clarifies the registration process including an employer's obligation to advise the Corporation of the commencement date and other relevant details of a worker within seven days of the worker commencing building and construction work.

+The amendment bill also contains enhanced measures to protect the Corporation's levy revenue and ensure that the existing long service levy is maintained at a minimal rate.

 It does so by addressing loopholes that leave the scheme vulnerable to exploitation.

-For example, the Act in its current form does not contain any limitations of the maximum rate of pay used to calculate a long service benefit.
+For example, in its current form, the Act does not contain any limitations of the maximum rate of pay used to calculate a long service benefit.

 This leaves the scheme exposed to abuse by unscrupulous employers who may attempt to maximise long service benefits for working directors or friends or family working for a small company by negotiating agreements with artificially inflated rates of pay well in excess of the industry standard.

-Clearly, this has the potential to impact upon the future financial viability of the scheme and undermines the fairness and equity of payments made to workers in the industry.
+Clearly, this has the potential to impact upon the future financial viability of the scheme and undermines fairness and equity of payments made to workers in the industry.

 To address this risk, the amendment bill introduces a reserve regulatory power to set minimum and maximum limits on pay rates used to calculate long service payments.
 This power could be utilised if widespread abuses and exploitation were found.